Snapchat/KeyDB-docs/docs/replication.md

 There are also a few parameters for tuning the replication backlog taken in memory by the master to perform the partial resynchronization.
-See the example `redis.conf` shipped with the KeyDB distribution for more information.
+See the example `keydb.conf` shipped with the KeyDB distribution for more information.

 Diskless replication can be enabled using the `repl-diskless-sync` configuration parameter.
 The delay to start the transfer in order to wait more slaves to arrive after the first one, is controlled by the `repl-diskless-sync-delay` parameter.
-Please refer to the example `redis.conf` file in the KeyDB distribution for more details.
+Please refer to the example `keydb.conf` file in the KeyDB distribution for more details.

 Read-only slave
 ---

 Since KeyDB 2.6, slaves support a read-only mode that is enabled by default.
-This behavior is controlled by the `slave-read-only` option in the redis.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.
+This behavior is controlled by the `slave-read-only` option in the keydb.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.

 Read-only slaves will reject all write commands, so that it is not possible to write to a slave because of a mistake.
 This does not mean that the feature is intended to expose a slave instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
-However, security of read-only instances can be improved by disabling commands in redis.conf using the `rename-command` directive.
+However, security of read-only instances can be improved by disabling commands in keydb.conf using the `rename-command` directive.

 You may wonder why it is possible to revert the read-only setting and have slave instances that can be targeted by write operations.